When you see a list of Life Insurance quotes, you might think that you’re comparing apples and apples – but each policy isn’t the same.

 At Lion, we’re the Life Insurance experts.
 Our job is to help you just like we’ve helped many others.

 We’ll get you the most suitable cover at the best price – saving you time, money and hassle.
 I’m an independent advisor which means I know the good and the bad about all the Life Insurance providers.

-Unlike the banks or other insurers, I work with all six insurers so can get you the best deal.
+Unlike the banks or other insurers, I work with all five Irish insurance providers so can get you the best deal.
 The insurers are:

 This is how we roll (also known as our Terms of Business) and here are some links you may be interested in:

 We’re the only broker who shares this data because we’re trying to be as transparent as possible.
 Unfortunately, Life Insurance is associated with sleazy selling and sneaky shenanigans.